- Importance of eye health in children

 Choose the right lenses

-Ensuring you choose the suitable eyeglass lens coatings for your lifestyle is essential.
+Ensuring you choose the most suitable glasses lens coating for your lifestyle is essential.
 For example, if you find yourself sitting at a desk on the computer all day long, you may want to invest in blue light glasses.
-These glasses have lenses that reduce the levels of blue light emitted to your eyes to prevent eye strain and fatigue and provide better contrast and improved visual comfort.
-Lenses with an anti-glare coating can also be beneficial for computer use.
+These glasses can help to filter out blue light from computer screens and mobile devices and are said to reduce eye strain and headaches.
+Lenses with an anti-reflection coating can also be beneficial for computer use.

 Alternatively, if you happen to work outdoors, you may wish to opt for transition lenses or sun tints.
-Transition lenses will provide you with both sunglasses and glasses in one as they are clear indoors and darken when exposed to direct UV light, whereas sun tints are your prescription in sunglasses.
+With transitions, enjoy the best of both worlds, these lenses will provide you with both sunglasses and glasses in one, as they are clear indoors and darken when exposed to direct UV light, whereas sun tints are your prescription in sunglasses.
 Both provide 100% UVA and UVB protection to ensure that your eyes are protected when spending time outside.

 Stock up on contact lenses

-You may also wish to stock up on contact lenses but before you do, make sure you get an eye exam for contact lenses.
-A contact lens prescription is not the same as a glasses prescription.
+You may also wish to stock up on contact lenses but before you do, make sure you book an eye exam for contact lenses.
+Remember, a contact lens prescription is not the same as a glasses prescription.

 Invest in eye care products

-Spending long hours in the office or classroom with heating or air-con can cause dry eyes and so can staring at a computer screen for hours on end.
+Additionally, spending long hours in the office or classroom with heating or air-conditioning can cause dry eyes and so can staring at a computer screen for hours.
 However, you can relieve dry eye symptoms by using dry eye treatments such as our comfi Soothe Drops, which come in a small 15ml bottle, perfect for taking with you on the go.

 Opt-in to Auto-Replenish

-Being a student is expensive enough, which is why we offer a UNiDAYS student discount so you can get 16% off and save money on your contact lenses, glasses, contact lens solutions, eye care and designer sunglasses.
+Being a student is expensive enough, which is why we offer UNiDAYS and Student Beans student and graduate discounts, so you can get up to 20.15% OFF and save money on your contact lenses, glasses, sunglasses, solutions and eye care essentials.

-If you’re not a student, you can save 10% off your first order with Feel Good Contacts and 5% off every order when you use the Feel Good Contacts App.
+If you’re not a student, you can still get 10% OFF your first order with Feel Good Contacts and 5% OFF every order when you use the Feel Good Contacts App.